 5. The ecology of souls and the alien intelligence

-These are folk legends, myths and paintings in dark caves.
-The Irish legends are full of “little people” and you can find references to alien intelligences in almost all traditional cultures.
+These are folk legends, myths, and paintings in dark caves.
+The Irish legends are full of “little people” and you can find references to alien intelligence in almost all traditional cultures.

 6. Remembering the future